PradeepLoganathan/pradeepl-blog/content/blog/api/getting-started-with-graphql/index.md

 categories:
   - api
 #slug: api/graphql/
+# desciption: GraphQL is a query language for APIs.
+It is a query language that provides for client-tailored queries.
+It is an API specification.
 summary: GraphQL is a query language for APIs.
 It is a query language that provides for client-tailored queries.
 It is an API specification.
 ShowToc: true
 TocOpen: true